 Women entrepreneurs have been making a significant impact across several industries in the Indian economy.
 Women-led businesses have always had the odds stacked against them in the form of prejudices and biases in the entrepreneurial and MSME segment.
 They find it difficult to start their businesses, and scaling them is even more challenging.
-Out of 20% of the women-led small businesses, over 80% are in the micro segment and roughly 4% are the medium segment.
+In India, 63 million MSMEs contribute 30% of GDP and provide jobs to 110 million people.
+IFC’s FY24 investments are enhancing access to credit, enabling clients to extend 30 million MSME and micro loans.
 The pandemic has made it even more challenging for such businesses, as the credit gap is hindering ability to scale.
-Currently, there are 8 million micro enterprises led by women in the country, and they face a credit deficit of over USD 158 billion.
+Currently, there are 8 million micro-enterprises led by women in the country, and they face a credit deficit of over USD 158 billion.
 Disadvantages in terms of acquiring funding and higher interest are widening the gap further.
 Additionally, women entrepreneurs encounter other challenges related to unconscious gender bias and general social barriers.
 According to studies, it is estimated that 90% of women entrepreneurs do not have access to finance from formal financial institutions, yet women entrepreneurs have performed better than their male counterparts.

 As the government made an attempt to decontrol the economy along with the foreign market entering the Indian market, liberalisation of the Indian economy started in 1991.
 The main objective of liberalisation was to enhance budgetary receipts and to minimise any loss-making units.
 With the Industrial Policy Resolution (IPR), special policies for entrepreneurship were implemented, which gave a boost to women entrepreneurs and enabled them to set up their enterprises to contribute to the newly liberated Indian economy.
 However, by the early 2000s the lack of capital and demand resulted in around 7% of women-led MSMEs becoming sick industries and further resulted in permanent closure of these businesses.